mbuhidar/retro_typein_tools/README.md

 Output2:  basename.prg (tokenized file that can be run on a Commodore computer or on an emulator like VICE)
 ```

+### Notes for entering programs from Ahoy magazine:

+In addition to the special character codes contained in braces
+in the magazine, Ahoy also used a shorthand convention for
+specifying a key entry preceeded by either the Shift key or the
+Commodore key as follows:

+    Underlined characters - preceed entry with Shift key
+    Overlined characters - preceed entry with Commodore key

+Standard keyboard letters should be typed as follows for these two cases.

+    {SHIFT-A}, {SHIFT-B}, {SHIFT-*} etc.
+    {C=-A}, {C=-B}, {C=-*}, etc.

+There are a few instances where the old hardware has keys not
+available on a modern keyboard or are otherwise ambiguous.
+Those should be entered as follows:

+    {pound} - British Pound symbol
+    {up_arrow} - up arrow symbol
+    {left_arrow} - left arrow symbol
+    {pi} - Pi symbol
+    {shift-return} - shifted return
+    {shift-space} - shifted space
+    {c=-pound} - Commodore-Bristish Pound symbol
+    {shift-up_arrow} - shifted up arrow symbol

 ### Using the output files